 In the United States, ordinary people can file lawsuits targeting fraud committed at federal taxpayers’ expense.
 It’s a centuries-old American tradition dating to 1778.
 Today’s whistleblowers operate under the provisions of the False Claims Act, enacted in 1863 and considered to be one of the most effective tools of the federal government to combat fraud.

 From 1986 to 2020, the False Claims Act recovered more than $64 billion in taxpayer money.

 In 2020 alone, there were 672 False Claims Act cases filed by whistleblowers, leading to over $1.6 billion in recoveries for federal programs like Medicare and Medicaid, continuing a long legacy of ordinary people fighting for what’s right.
 On average, more than 12 qui tam lawsuits were filed by whistleblowers every week.

 Stealing from taxpayers is wrong.
 Did you witness fraud committed against the government?
 Speak confidentially with our experienced attorneys.

 Contact us now.

-The False Claim Act’s qui tam provision provides for incentives for the relator, so that he or she may receive part of the proceeds of a victory on behalf of the government.
-While these awards are not guaranteed, from 1986 to 2019, whistleblowers received over $7 billion in awards.
+The False Claim Act’s qui tam provision provides for incentives for the whistleblower, called a “relator,” under the False Claims Act so that he or she is entitled to receive part of the proceeds of a victory on behalf of the government.
+While the amount of the relator’s award varies based on the circumstances of each case, from 1986 to 2020, whistleblowers received over $7.8 billion in awards.